0x80/isolate-package/README.md

 ### PNPM

-The PNPM lockfile format is very readable (YAML) but getting it adapted to the isolate output was a bit of a trip.

-It turns out, at least up to v10, that the isolated output has to be formatted as a workspace itself, otherwise dependencies of internally linked packages are not installed by PNPM.
-Therefore, the output looks a bit different from other package managers:
+For PNPM, the isolated output will be formatted as a workspace itself, otherwise dependencies of internally linked packages are not installed by PNPM.

 - Links are preserved
 - Versions specifiers like "workspace:\*" are preserved